 Over the past decade, technology has changed the way businesses run.

-Running a remote online business offers a range of benefits to both the employer and staff.
+Running a remote online business may seem like a dream.
 On the flip side, remote workers are often faced with challenges as they seek to get to grips with this new way of working.
 The good news is that, for every challenge, there is a tool.
 These tools smooth over connectivity, productivity and morale issues, ensuring your new business is able to stay on track, no matter where your team members are based.

 Slack is a team communication tool that is used by remote teams who need to stay connected.
 It allows you to send instant messages to your team members, and it’s designed to make communication better.